marcop135/vite-vanilla-sass-lint/README.md

 # 🚀 Vite Vanilla JS & Sass Supercharged Starter

 A fast, modern template for vanilla JavaScript and Sass, powered by [Vite](https://vitejs.dev/).
-This setup includes comprehensive linting for HTML, CSS, and JS, uses modern-normalize for CSS resets, and demonstrates a streamlined, framework-free approach to frontend development.
+A fast setup with comprehensive linting with ESLint, Stylelint, and HTMLHint.
+It uses modern-normalize, minifies HTML, optimizes images, and showcases a streamlined, framework-free approach to frontend development.
 Enjoy optimized performance, strict code quality, and robust legacy browser support.

 ## ✨ Features